Moulabux854/To-DoApplication/README.md

 # To-Do Application

 A simple and efficient To-Do application designed to help users manage their tasks conveniently.
-This application allows users to add, edit, delete, and mark tasks as completed, all in a user-friendly interface.
+This application allows users to add, delete, and mark tasks as completed, all in a user-friendly interface.

 ## Features

-- **Add Tasks**: Quickly add new tasks to your to-do list.
+- **Add Tasks**: Quickly add new tasks to your to-do list.  .
-- **Edit Tasks**: Update existing tasks with new details.
 - **Delete Tasks**: Remove tasks that are no longer needed.
 - **Mark as Completed**: Keep track of completed tasks for better organization.
+- **Select category**: Add tasks based on categories (Work, Personal, Urgent).
-- **Filter Tasks**: View tasks based on their status (all, active, completed).
+- **Filter Tasks**: View tasks based on their categories (ALL, Work, Personal, Urgent ).
 - **User-Friendly Interface**: Intuitive design for easy navigation.

 ## Technologies Used